 🕒 Loading...
 Stockholm

-Calendar Icon Friday, September 12 | 2025
+Calendar Icon Saturday, December 27 | 2025

 5 aspects that you definitely need to be aware of while moving to Sweden

 Sweden is a beautiful country rich in historical relevance and proud people.
 It makes for a very attractive option for nomads looking for a new experience, or to get away from it all.
-But you need to know what you’re doing before you get there.
-Read our guide to the top things you should know …
+But you need to know what you're doing before you get there.

 The climate

-If you’re lucky, the climate might set itself just right for a chance to see the Northern Lights.
+This can give you a chance to see the Northern Lights when moving to Sweden.
 The Aurora Borealis are commonly seen around Kiruna and the far north of Sweden during the start of September and is considered one of the natural wonders of the world.
-I

-Generally, the climate can be quite temperate throughout the year across Sweden, with its moments of extreme.
-The winters and summers showcase their own peaks, which make for a varied lifestyle across the country.
-Load up on shorts and bikinis but also scarves and jumpers.
+However, there are also moments of extremes. winters and summers showcase their own peaks, which makes for a varied lifestyle across the country.
+Load up on shorts and bikinis, but also scarves and jumpers.

 The culture

 They are definitely not one for the idea that children should be seen and not heard.
 Teenagers are considered adults that can handle responsibility and speak for themselves.
-However, Swedes, in general, can be a lot quieter than other country’s citizens, but they are also known for their sense of humour.
+However, Swedes, in general, can be a lot quieter than other countries’ citizens, but they are also known for their sense of humour.

 The pre-flight technicalities